+49 69 83008980 service@xqueue.com

 Beliebte Suchanfragen: Importe | Rest-API | Integrationen | SMS

-In the DOI drafts area, click on the Create new DOI draft button.
+In the DOI drafts area, click on the Create new DOI draft button or use the “+“ icon on the top-right of the list.
 As with other emailings, the Content editing window opens, which is the first step in creating a new emailing.

-You have arrived at the Basic settings interface in Maileon.
-This is the first step in setting up the DOI draft Mailing.
+You have arrived at the basic settings interface in Maileon (fig. 4).
+This is the first step in setting up the DOI draft mailing.

 The figure illustrates a completed data sheet, indicating which data must be included in the settings and which are optional.